tommac08/docsv2/sources/index.md

 ### Step 5: Run the build

-- Click on the project you want to run a build for
+- On the Project Page, click on the `Run Build` icon to run a manual build

-- Click the `Run Build` icon to run a manual build
+This is a very basic version of getting a build going.
+Check out our [Detailed How To guide](build_case2.md) to learn how to customize your build further, add test/coverage reports and so on.

-You can learn how automated webhook builds can be run [here](build_case2.md)
+A full reference to your project settings and build configuration is available [here](project_settings.md).

 *****